Napa Valley winery’s guests enjoy museum-quality art while sipping high-scoring Cabernets.

 The grapes for HALL Cabernets hail from most of the Napa Valley’s 16 subappellations.
 All tastings include at least one of the winery’s top-rated Cabernet Sauvignons, but three tastings delve progressively deeper into the varietal.
 The Art of Cabernet provides an excellent introduction, and the Ultimate Cabernet Collector allows participants to grasp how weather, geology, and other vineyard and cellar factors impact the finished product.
 For a splurge, reserve space at the best-of-the-best Platinum Collection tasting of small-lot wines.

 Why go: art indoors and out; top-rated wines from numerous appellations.

-HALL St. Helena appears in 10 Foolproof Napa Valley Cabernet Tasting Experiences and Art Lover’s Guide to Napa and Sonoma.
+HALL St. Helena appears in 10 Foolproof Napa Valley Cabernet Tasting Experiences.

 Napa Valley Itineraries